ghuntley/monorepo/README.md

   * `dottime.el` provides [dottime][https://dotti.me] in the Emacs modeline
   * `nix-util.el` provides editing utilities for Nix files
   * `term-switcher.el` is an ivy-function for switching between vterm buffers
+* `net/alcoholic_jwt` contains an easy-to-use JWT-validation library for Rust
+* `net/crimp` contains a high-level HTTP client using cURL for Rust

 ## Services